Families of singular K\"ahler-Einstein metrics: Densities along a log canonical map

 Let us start with some notation.
 Once and for all, we fix an open set $U:=U_{i_0}$ for some $i_0$.
 We set $\Omega:=\Omega_U$ and $\Omega_t:=\Omega|_{X_t^{\reg}}$.
 One can cover $f^{-1}(U)$ by a finite number of open subsets $V_j\subset \cX'$ isomorphic to the unit polydisk of $\mathbb C^{n+1}$ and endowed with a system of coordinates as above.
 We let $V:=V_{j_0}$ be one of them.
 The goal is to understand $f^*\Omega$ when restricted to $V$, using our preferred set of coordinates.
 Finally, we set $U_t:=U\cap X_t$ and $V_t:=V\cap X'_t$.

 Next, we write

-where the $E_i$'s are $f$-exceptional divisors with $a_i\ge -1$ for all $i$ and $Y_0$ is the strict transform of $X_0$.
+where the $E_i$'s are $f$-exceptional divisors with $a_i\ge -1$ for all $i\in I$ and $Y_0$ is the strict transform of $X_0$.
 Note that some of the divisors $E_i$'s may be irreducible components of $X_0'$.
 The others surject onto $\bD$ thanks to the additional assumption made in the previous section.
-The divisor $E:=\sum_i E_i$ is the exceptional locus of $f$ and $E+Y_0$ has simple normal crossing support.
-Under our assumptions, the analytic set
+The divisor $E:=\sum_{i\in I} E_i$ is the exceptional locus of $f$ and $E+Y_0$ has simple normal crossing support.
+We set $J:=\{i\in I; a_i=-1\}$ which we assume to be non-empty and define the non-klt locus of $(\cX,X_0)$ by

-contains the non-klt locus of every fiber $X_t$, $t\in \bD$.
+One can check that $\mathrm{Nklt}(\cX,X_0)$ does indeed not depend on the particular choice of $f$, hence the notation.
+Under our assumptions, the above analytic set contains the non-klt locus of every fiber $X_t$, $t\in \bD$.
 This is an easy consequence of the adjunction formula, at least when the $X_t$'s are normal.
+Given $K\subset I$, we set $E_K=\cap_{i\in K}E_i$ and introduce the invariants